unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 * Each creator can only be listed once and may not also be a contributor
 * Creators have two required labels: type & role
 * Roles should explain "what the creator did" to make the item
-* Each role term is defined in the controlled vocabulary (linked in Resources); before assigning a new kind of role, it may help to review this
+* Each role term is defined in the `controlled vocabulary <https://digital2.library.unt.edu/vocabularies/agent-qualifiers/>`__ -- before assigning a new kind of role, it may help to review this

 Formatting Information
 ======================